Alil0l/Alil0l/README.md

 My journey took a decisive turn when my team conceptualized a mobile application.
 Curiosity drove me to dive into the world of UX/UI design, and I was captivated.
 Post-graduation, I pivoted my career, immersing myself in the fundamentals of UX Design at Mahara-Tech.
 I further honed my skills through Udacity's Advanced UX Design Nano-Degree, all while translating theory into practice.

 Beside my UX design expertise, I've also embraced the world of Flutter app development.
 I've earned Flutter certificates from Coursera and Udemy courses, and you can find some of my projects right here on my GitHub.
+As a junior Flutter developer and a UX designer, I'm dedicated to continuous growth, expanding my expertise, and crafting meaningful user experiences.

 ## Skills